 - pasta - We enjoy the addition of spaghetti or angel hair because it adds another texture and makes the dish more filling.
 Feel free to use a whole-grain or gluten-free pasta.
 Alternatively, skip the pasta and double up on the butternut squash noodles.

-- Italian sausage - choose a flavorful and rich vegan sausage, whether homemade or store-bought, such as Beyond or Tofurky.
+- Italian sausage - choose a flavorful and rich vegan sausage, like my tofu sausage crumbles, or go with a store-bought option like Beyond or Tofurky.

 - sage - fresh sage really takes the flavor up a notch!